No Starch Press Blog

 Presently, I'd say I'm more of a teacher-person than a computer-person.
 Computing happens to be the thing that I can apparently teach best, but I get my true motivation from teaching in and of itself.
 I often catch myself learning something new and then immediately thinking about how I might teach it.
 Or I'll solve a computing problem and then be thinking about which chapter of a book it might serve as an example in.

-NSP: You’ve been an at UT-Mississauga for nearly a decade now.
+NSP: You’ve been a professor at UT-Mississauga for nearly a decade now.
 What’s the most significant thing you’ve discovered about teaching Computer Science in all that time?

 DZ: The most significant thing I've learned is that every book is total junk for a subset of students.
 For any one of the textbooks I use – say, a classic CS book – there is a subset of students for whom that book just doesn't work.
 In fact, my happiest teaching days usually involve a student telling me that my book isn't working for them.
 Now, it might not be their happiest day, because then I try to drag them into a two-hour conversation about why it isn’t working.
 But I really do want to learn from them and try to do better.
 And they know how passionate I am about learning, so I don't feel too bad about that!